-This beautiful coastal neighbourhood is one of the most accessible and enjoyable areas in Cape Town!
+The beautiful coastal neighbourhood of Sea Point is one of the most accessible and enjoyable areas in Cape Town!
 It’s also my own neighbourhood, so I’ve been exploring everything it has to offer.
 And it’s not just the Promenade!

 I’ve put together a resource on all the best things you can do and see in Sea Point, including the cafés and coffee shops in the area.
 From hiking and kayaking to Sunday strolls with picturesque views, there’s a great deal to enjoy here.

 13 Best things to do in Sea Point